Tales of the Chesapeake – 5 topics that you may not know about:

 - From the beginning of the Civil War, the Chesapeake Bay was one of the most important waterways in America.
 The capitals of both the Confederacy and the United States were located next to convenient Chesapeake Bay rivers.

 - A prison camp at Point Lookout is one of the darkest chapters in Chesapeake Bay history.
-In July of 1863, the federal government started housing thousands of rebels captured in the Battle of Gettysburg at Camp Hammond – Point Lookout’s official name.
+In July of 1863, the federal government started housing thousands of Confederate troops captured in the Battle of Gettysburg at Camp Hammond – Point Lookout’s official name.

 - The prison’s isolation from the mainland offered little chance of escape for the Confederate prisoners held here during the Civil War.